 The respectful approach that Dr. Unwin uses to bring up weight issues is to first listen to patients and their symptoms.

-Hear how they are telling you about sore knees or feet, their fatigue, their difficulty catching their breath climbing the stairs and other symptoms that may be related to their obesity.
+First, listen to what they are telling you about sore knees or feet, their fatigue, their difficulty catching their breath climbing the stairs, and other symptoms that may be related to their obesity.

-Once you have permission to talk about their weight, you can then use the various principles outlined above to go into a more collaborative, patient-focused discussion about their goals for weight loss, what methods they may have tried before, how low carb principles might help them, and then define with some tangible low carb steps that they might be motivated to take.
+Once you have permission to talk about their weight, you can then use the various principles outlined above to go into a more collaborative, patient-focused discussion about their goals for weight loss, what methods they may have tried before, how low-carb principles might help them, and then define some tangible steps for reducing carb intake that they might be motivated to take.